-AN57821 introduces basic PCB layout practices to achieve 12- to 20-bit performance for the PSoC® 3, PSoC 4, and PSoC 5LP family of devices.
-The design practices covered in this application note are good rules to use in any mixed signal design for any accuracy.
+AN57821 introduces basic PCB layout practices to achieve 12- to 20-bit performance for the PSoC® 3, PSoC 4, and PSoC 5LP families of devices.
+The design practices covered in this application note are good rules to use in any mixed-signal design for any accuracy.

 AN58304 - PSoC® 3 and PSoC 5LP – Pin Selection for Analog Designs

 AN58827 - PSoC® 3 and PSoC 5LP Internal Analog Routing Considerations

 AN58827 discusses how internal trace and switch resistance can affect the performance of a design and how these issues can be avoided by understanding a few basic details about the PSoC® 3 and PSoC 5LP internal analog architecture.

 AN60305 - Using PSoC® 3 and PSoC 5LP IDACs to build a better VDAC

 This application note describes how to configure the PSoC® 3 and PSoC 5LP IDACs as a flexible analog source.
 It presents different approaches for using the IDACs in applications, and discusses the advantages and disadvantages of the topologies presented.

 AN60321 - Peak Detection with PSoC® 3 and PSoC 5LP

 This application note describes several techniques for implementing a peak detector in PSoC 3 and PSoC 5LP.